-You can usually take up to 25% of the capital value of your pension when it comes into payment as a lump sum.
+You can usually take up to 25% of the capital value of your benefits when they come into payment as a lump sum.
 For the purposes of working out the capital value of your benefits, your pension is given a notional value equal to your initial annual pension multiplied by 20.